 SEASONAL COLORS: The 3 to 6 inch leaves are glossy dark green in summer, followed by 2 inch diameter creamy white flower balls.
 Once pollinated, soft nut-like round fruits appear that will last through the winter.
-Fall foliage color is vellow to light orange.
+Fall foliage color is yellow to light orange.

 PLANT USES: Plant to attract butterflies and other nectar loving insects and birds.
 Plant is wet or moist areas preferably in full sun.
-It will grow in heavy day soils well as where other plants have difficulty.
-It is an excellent wetland plant.
+It will grow in heavy clay soils well as where other plants have difficulty.
+It is an excellent wetland plant. pH REQUIREMENTS: 4.0 - 6.8